balderdashy/sails-docs/reference/websockets/sails.io.js/sails.io.js.md

 # Socket client (`sails.io.js`)

 > This section of the docs is about the Sails socket client SDK for the browser.
-It is written in JavaScript and usable on the server.
+It is written in JavaScript, and is also usable on the server.
 >
 > There are also a handful of community projects implementing Sails/Socket.IO clients for native iOS, Android, and Windows Phone.